writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 - Find out who is attending the conference before you attend.
 Join the `Write the Docs Slack <http://slack.writethedocs.org/>`__, follow the `Write the Docs on Twitter <https://twitter.com/writethedocs>`__, and review the `list of speakers <https://www.writethedocs.org/conf/prague/2020/speakers/>`__.

-- In case of technical issues with our main platform Hopin, please watch the #wtd-conference Slack channel for status updates and alternative viewing links that might be posted.
+- In case of technical issues with our main platform Hopin, please watch the `#wtd-conferences Slack channel <https://writethedocs.slack.com/archives/C1AKFQATH>`_ for status updates and alternative viewing links that might be posted.